Servitude to Allah is not a value to hold alongside other values…

 I begin from a simple belief

-Our lives are not defined by what we secure, build, or achieve, but by how faithfully we stand before Allah in the course of doing so.
+Our lives are not defined by what we build or achieve, but by how faithfully we stand before Allah in the course of doing so.

 This applies to personal life as much as to how institutions define their purpose and direction.